top of page

 Kelly George PhD.

-Dr. Kelly George received her PhD from The Ohio State University and has been teaching in higher education on the topics of animal welfare and the human-animal relationship since 2008.
+Dr. Kelly George received her PhD from The Ohio State University and taught in higher education on the topics of animal welfare and the human-animal relationship from 2008-2023.
 Her research there focused on better understanding decisions regarding societal and personal concern (empathy) for animals, best practices for assessing how an animal in human care copes with its environment, including during interactions and transport, and the effect of human-animal interactions.
 Dr. George advised multiple graduate students conducting research in these areas.
 She has presented at national and international conferences and has many peer-reviewed publications.
-Dr. George was the creator of an animal welfare training program called, Alphabetic Welfare, and is a founding partner in The KUZO Group, LLC, providing consulting services for organizations as they develop animal welfare programs, interactions protocols, and animal environments.
+Dr. George was the creator of an animal welfare training program called Alphabetic Welfare, and is a founding partner in The KUZO Group LLC, providing consulting services for organizations as they develop animal welfare programs, interactions protocols, and animal environments.

 Wouter Stellaard

-Wouter Stellaard has been in the animal field for 26 years.
-His passion and career began in the Netherlands while working in a wildlife rehabilitation center.
-He created his own animal ambulance while finishing his animal care studies.
-In search for further education he came to the US where he graduated from the Exotic Animal Training and Management Program at Moorpark College.
-After an internship, he was hired at Natural Encounters Inc. As a senior trainer he helped create, set up, train, and present bird shows at zoos and aquariums across the country.
-As the Director of Behavioral Programs he consulted both nationally and internationally to create zoo wide animal training programs with keepers to grow their training and presentation skills.
+Wouter Stellaard's passion for animals led him to begin working with them in a wildlife rehabilitation center when he was a young teen in the Netherlands.
+There, he created his own animal ambulance while finishing his animal care studies.
+In search of further education, in 1998 he took a leap of faith and came to the U.S. (knowing very little English) to pursue training, later graduating from the Exotic Animal Training and Management Program at Moorpark College.
+After an internship, he was hired at Natural Encounters, Inc. As a senior trainer, he helped create, set up, train, and present bird shows at zoos and aquariums across the country.
+After becoming the Director of Behavioral Programs, he consulted both nationally and internationally to create zoo-wide animal training programs with keepers to grow their training and presentation skills.
+He also consulted as part of the team at natural encounters to design elements for the Dallas Zoo's award-winning Giants of the Savanna exhibit.

-At the Columbus Zoo Wouter was the Animal Programs Training Director.
+At the Columbus Zoo, Wouter served as the Animal Programs Training Director.
 He was responsible for the training of staff and animals in a variety of areas with a variety of taxa.
-He and his team produced natural behavior mixed species shows, ran an immersive animal encounters guest area, as well as an African exhibit experience.
+He and his team produced natural behavior mixed species shows and ran an immersive animal encounters guest area, as well as an African exhibit experience.
+He also consulted on the design elements of the Columbus Zoo's multimillion dollar Africa and Adventure Cove habitats.

-Currently Wouter is the owner of Behavior 360 where he focuses on training the trainers while setting up department or zoo-wide training programs and guest experiences.
+Currently, Wouter is a founding member of The KUZO Group and owner of Behavior 360, where he focuses on training the trainers while setting up department or zoo- or aquarium-wide training programs and guest experiences.

-Wouter’s passion is to teach people how to train animals using the science of behavior change and further the industry standards.
+Wouter’s passion is teaching people how to train animals using the science of behavior change to further the industry standards.

 Linda Stanek

-Lead Writer and Content Creator Linda Stanek brings twenty-plus years of professional writing and publishing experience to The KUZO Group, including web copy; business writing; grade-leveled, STEM-correlated lesson plans and books; magazine articles; social media posts and graphics; both fiction and nonfiction books for children and adults; and even television scripts.
-Linda’s books include animal life science and conservation messaging and have garnered national and regional awards.
+Lead Writer and Content Creator Linda Stanek brings twenty-plus years of professional writing and publishing experience to The KUZO Group, including web copy; business writing; grade-leveled, STEM-correlated lesson plans and books; magazine articles; social media posts and graphics; both fiction and nonfiction books for children and adults; and television scripts.
+Linda’s books include animal life science and conservation messaging and have garnered national and regional awards, including the International Reading Association's 3rd-4th Grade Book of the Year for Once Upon an Elephant (Arbordale Publishing), a book that brings the concept of keystone species to young people.
 In addition to animals and conservation, Linda’s other passion is taking ideas and concepts and translating them into crystal clear, accurate, engaging, and age-appropriate media.
-Linda received a Bachelor's degree in Early and Middle Childhood Education from The Ohio State University.
+Linda received a Bachelor's degree in Early and Middle Childhood Education from The Ohio State University, and is Cornell University Environmental-STEM Education certified.
+She's a member of ZAA, The North American Association for Environmental Education, Writer's Guild, and The Society of Children's Book Writers and Illustrators.
+With years of informal teaching in schools, where she collaborated with accredited zoos to make them a part of her programming, Linda creates cross-curricular programs that utilize ambassador animal visits to meet and support not only science learning standards, but other curriculum standards as well.
+Today, she enjoys helping zoos and aquariums do the same so they can better serve schools and widen their educational reach.
+Linda also understands that almost two-thirds of public schools have federal programming dollars that must be spent each year.
+KUZO can help you identify what these funds are earmarked for and create programs for you that meet those needs.

 Whether your immediate needs are large or small, we're experts for animals, and we're here to help!